 32 Tower Rd, Lincoln, MA 01773, USA

 A lovely jewel box of a home, the Cyrus Murphy House, named for the architect who designed it for his own family, is one of the two earliest modernist houses in Lincoln (the other being the Henry Hoover House, with each predating the more famous Gropius House).
-The Cyrus Murphy House was expanded by renowned modernist Lincoln architect, Henry Hoover, as well as a more recent addition from Gary Wolf Architects.
+The Cyrus Murphy House was originally quite modest and was significantly expanded by renowned modernist Lincoln architect, Henry Hoover, as well as a more recent addition from Gary Wolf Architects.
 The stewardship of the house has been impeccable, by Hoover’s daughter and son-in-law over the last four of five decades.